-Coffee lovers, rejoice!
-DC is often dubbed as such a “career driven” city, so what better way to support the hard workers and early bird exercisers than with ample options to refuel…or forget the re-, just fuel to begin with!
+DC is often dubbed a “career-driven” city, so what better way to support the hard workers and early bird exercisers than with ample options to refuel with a cup of the BEST stuff!

 Love that European vibe, but you’re stuck in the middle of Penn Quarter and Chinatown?
 No problem.
 Bakers & Baristas has staff, pastries, and coffee as vibrant as their beautiful orange walls!
 They’re serving Vigilante coffee and making the best darn mocha with their housemade chocolate.
 Oh, and with the same kitchen as Red Velvet Cupcakery next door, you’ll probably walk out with more than just a coffee.